pinpox/base16-universal-manager/README.md

 ## About
 ### Base16 Universal Manager
-Gets a base16 colorscheme and a theme from the official repos and renders it out to a given filepath.
+Gets a [base16](https://github.com/chriskempson/base16) colorscheme the configured templates from the official repos and renders them out to the given locatinos
 TODO

 ### Base16 themes